rajgopalhota/Learnathon/Readme.md

 ## Introduction
 <div style='text-align: justify;'>
-Welcome to our <h1 color = "red">hackathon website!</h1> Our website was built in just 48 hours using Django, a high-level Python web framework that enables rapid development of secure and maintainable websites1.
+Welcome to our hackathon website!
+Our website was built in just 48 hours using Django, a high-level Python web framework that enables rapid development of secure and maintainable websites1.
 Our website contains a posting marks section for faculty and students can check their timetable attendance scores and more.

 This is a website for the upcoming hackathon event.
 It provides information about the event, registration details, and other relevant information.
 </div>